angelprzz/among_tinder/README.md

 # Among Tinder

+Code assignment for Criptan.
 Tinder-like app built with Flutter & Riverpod.

 ## How to install
 1. Download or clone the project.